Concurrent Deterministic Skiplist and Other Data Structures: Hash Tables

-Contention was not a major cause for poor performance because it was limited to hash keys that map to the same slot.
-Fine-grained read-write locks per slot, worked well in all our tests.
-We resolved collisions using singly linked-lists or binary trees per slot.
-We tested with lock-free linked-lists instead, but did not find noticeable gains.
-We finalized three different flavors of concurrent hash tables to cover the entire range.
-All implementations are MWMR. \begin{enumerate} \item Fixed number of slots and binary trees per slot to resolve collisions. \item Two-level hash tables with binary trees to resolve collision. \item Split-order hash tables with singly linked-lists. \end{enumerate}
+Using singly linked-lists or binary trees and fine-grained locks per slot reduced contention and provided basic scalable hash table implementations.
+But for high thread counts and large workloads, these auxiliary data structures grow in size and affect performance due to contention.
+Based on our observations we finalized the following concurrent multi-reader multi-writer hash tables for discussion in this section. \begin{enumerate} \item Fixed number of slots and binary trees per slot to resolve collisions. \item Two-level hash tables with binary trees to resolve collisions. \item Split-order hash tables with singly linked-lists for collision resolution. \item Two-level split-order hash tables with singly linked-lists for collision resolution. \end{enumerate}

 Define key-space $K_p=[0,2^m)$ for $m-bit$ keys. $K_p$ was partitioned equally across all available NUMA nodes with a concurrent hash table per node.
-We used a vector of lock-free queues, one per thread, for distributing keys to their NUMA nodes and load balancing the workload.
+We used a vector of lock-free queues, one per thread, for distributing keys to their appropriate NUMA nodes and load balancing the workload.
 For $n$ NUMA nodes, $log(n)$ bits from the MSB of the key were used to locate the NUMA node.
 The key was pushed to a random queue in the node.
 Threads popped keys from their local queues and performed operations on the nearest hash table.
 For scalability, we used the concurrent lock-free queues from the previous section.
 Like in the previous section, the number of NUMA-nodes in use depends on the number of threads.
 NUMA-nodes varied from $1$~(4 threads) to $8$~(128 threads).